 Fig 3.
-Distribution of fishing effort (number of sets) for the Japanese purse seine fishery in the Pacific, 2020-2021.
+Distribution of fishing effort (number of sets) for the Japanese purse seine fishery in the Pacific, 2021-2022.

 Fig 4.
-Historical catches in weight (t) for major species and fishing efforts (Number of sets) of the Japanese purse seine fishery in the North Pacific Ocean.
+Historical catches in weight (t) for major species and fishing efforts (Number of sets) of the Japanese purse seine fishery in the North Pacific.
 SKJ: skipjack, YFT: yellowfin tuna, BET: bigeye, PBF: Pacific bluefin tuna, ALB: albacore.
-Solid and dashed line indicates number of sets including operations in the Sea of Japan and southern part of Japan, and excluding them, respectively.
-Value in 2021 is provisional.
+Since 2011, Japanese logbook data has included records of purse seine operations that do not specifically target tunas.
+The solid line represents the overall number of sets by target and non-target tunas.
+The dashed line denotes the total number of sets by targeting vessels since 2011.
+The statistics for 2022 are still provisional.